aws-samples/mwaa-disaster-recovery/README.md

 .venv\Scripts\activate.bat
 ```

-Once the virtualenv is activated, you can install the required dependencies:
+Once the virtualenv is activated, you will need to install the required dependencies:
 ```sh
 pip install -r requirements.txt pip install -r requirements-dev.txt